top of page

 Since then, SG has traveled across the Northeast, working with individual farms as well as organizations like PASA, Young Farmers, Glynwood, and NOFA to train hundreds of farmers on the function, safety, and service of their equipment.
 SG also works with NYCAMH (New York Center for Agricultural Medicine and Health) to provide free tractor safety trainings to farmers in New York State.

-For a deeper dive and hands-on training program for farmers, SG worked with the Hudson Valley Farm Hub to create curriculum for and co-lead an 80-hour, Farm Mechanic Basics course for farmers to learn how to repair and maintain their own equipment.
+In 2021, SG worked with the Hudson Valley Farm Hub to create curriculum for and co-lead an 80-hour, Farm Mechanic Basics course for farmers to learn how to repair and maintain their own equipment.
 SG teaches the Farm Mechanic Basics course every winter.

 Throughout their work, SG strives to make mechanical information more accessible to everyone, especially Queer, Trans, Black, Indigenous, people of color, women and non-binary folks by creating an open discussion and judgement-free learning environment.
-SG continues to work with Rock Steady Farm to create and teach workshops specifically for QT+BIPOC farmers.

 bottom of page